Do Amish people go to college?

-Some think that Amish may become more open to formal education beyond the eighth grade in future, due to the demands of business.
+Though the Amish restrict schooling, it’s possible that Amish may become more open to formal education beyond the eighth grade in future, due in part to the demands of business.

 Photo credit: ajagendorf25